Multiplaning Magic: How Layers Add Depth to 2D Animation

-Today’s VR headsets take the idea of multiplaning a step further, using stereoscopic display to place viewers “into” a scene.
+Today’s Virtual Reality headsets take the idea of multiplaning a step further by using stereoscopic display to place viewers “into” a scene.
 This technique offers a 3D experience with complete 360-degree views.
-AR uses multiplaning to place 3D objects into live-action scenes.
+Augmented Reality uses multiplaning to place 3D objects into live-action scenes.
 The Pokémon Go app that was popular a few years ago is one example of AR multiplaning in action.
 Some retailers use similar technology to help you visualize their products in your home using the camera on your smartphone.

 IdeaRocket is one of the few animation companies that use frame-by-frame character animation.
 Get in touch to learn more about how we can bring your next animated video to life.